bhaskarjoshe/life-skills/listening-and-active-communication.md

 - Summarize key points to confirm understanding
 - Give appropriate feedback based on what was heard

 ## Question 2 According to Fisher's model, what are the key points of Reflective Listening?
-(Write in your own words, use simple English)

 - **Give Full Attention**: Focus entirely on the speaker, setting aside distractions to ensure complete presence in the conversation.